There are three business structures in the UK and a limited company is one of those.

 It can even impact the likelihood of attracting clients and investors, sometimes it can go as far as making the difference between getting a bank loan or not - simply because they look more secure.

-We all know we have to pay tax and we all do so, reluctantly in some cases but creating a limited company means a tax return of only 19% Corporation Tax on profits.
+We all know we have to pay tax and we all do so, reluctantly in some cases but creating a limited company means a tax return of maximum 25% Corporation Tax on profits.

 This may still seem like a lot but sole traders pay 20 - 45% income tax on their profits so there are potentially big savings to be had.

 It also means that rather than withdrawing all of the profits every year and paying more personal tax on top of the Corporation Tax liability, you are able to keep the surplus income in the business, allowing you to pay for any future costs and growth.